Flatware Pattern Names, Sizes, Place Settings, Serving Pieces, Services

 One Place Setting can vary greatly depending on the pieces selected for it.
 Examples:

-Olive/pickle forks, oyster forks, lobster forks, ice cream spoons (a spoon with small tines at the top), nut picks, butter picks, egg spoons (for boiled eggs), and many others.
+Olive/pickle forks, oyster forks, lobster forks, ice cream spoons ( with small tines at the top), nut picks, butter picks, egg spoons (for boiled eggs), and many others.

 Most patterns were first offered in Dinner models for use in formal dining but some also later in more casual designs known as Grille or Viande styles.
 These were introduced during the years of the Great Depression in the U.S. [1930's] when informal lunches and suppers became more popular than formal dinners.